ClonyPDF home

 In-person submission (embassy, consulate, VFS)

 For paper applications, you'll typically submit one or two prints alongside your passport and application form at the consular section of the relevant embassy or consulate, an accredited agency, or the Japan Visa Application Centre operated by VFS Global.
-VFS Global's own published specification for at least one jurisdiction lists a 4.5 x 3.5 cm (45 x 35 mm) photo — a different orientation again from the 45×45 mm square format cited elsewhere — which underlines why the size should be confirmed against the exact center or mission you're filing with rather than assumed from a general guide.
+VFS Global's own published specification for at least one jurisdiction lists a 4.5 x 3.5 cm (45 x 35 mm) photo — a different orientation again from the 45×45 mm square format cited elsewhere — which is why the size should be confirmed against the exact centre or mission you're filing with.

 Visa renewal and reapplication photo rules